micahlt/sbarchive/README.md

 ## Future-proofing

 The projects are currently stored in this GitHub repository.
-Once enough are downloaded that they exceed GitHub's limits, they will be moved to a free [200GB Oracle Block Volume](https://www.oracle.com/cloud/free/#oracle-advantage) where they will be publicly accessible through a server.
+Once enough are downloaded that they exceed GitHub's limits, they will be compressed and uploaded to the [Internet Archive](https://archive.org).